benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - One thing I want to make clear as we begin...
   - A React component is just a function
 - There's nothing _really_ special about it
   - It takes props in and returns JSX
   - So it can be treated & typed like any other TS function
-- To start off, you can use an `interface` to define the props
+- To start off, we can use an `interface` to define the props
+  - An `interface` is a way that we use to define the shape of an object
   - And it becomes the TS type of the `props` argument
-- You can name `AppProps` anything you like
+- We can name `AppProps` anything we like
-  - I usually go with just `Props` but used `AppProps` here for greater clarity
+  - I usually go with just `Props` but used `AppProps` here for even greater clarity

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->